Best restaurants in Dorset Published 24 February 2024

 Secreted in a 400-year-old basement beneath a local solicitors, Lilac follows in the footsteps of its more auspicious grown-up predecessor, Robin Wylde (currently closed), putting the emphasis firmly on sustainability, eco-sourcing and zero waste.
 Expect a diminutive but elegant space, ‘bright and date-ready’ for aperitivi-style drinks and nibbles (from 5pm) and prepped for full restaurant meals five evenings a week.
 The menu deals in small but generous plates of food with lots of local and seasonal grace notes.
 Home-baked fennel-seed focaccia with pungent confit garlic oil and crisp house pickles sets the tone, while leaves, greens and salad veg from locally admired Trill Farm add vitality and freshness across the board – from radishes with labneh and dukkah to a ricotta-stuffed courgette flower paired with soft peaches, crushed hazelnuts, sprigs of allotment mint and honey (from a beehive across the road).
 Bigger plates merit serious attention too, from a ‘precise and satisfying’ dish of pearly hake topped with pangrattato in a pool of creamed spinach sauce to a rich, earthy hogget ragù spruced up with a scattering of ewe’s milk cheese.
 If you hanker for something sweet, consider the chocolate nemesis or lemon meringue tart with yoghurt cream.
 The drinks list also passes muster, with plenty of zippy cocktails and craft beers alongside an inventory of ‘rare, local and low-intervention’ wines.
 Saturday brunch and Sunday lunch complete the offer.

-Personally run French bistro offering outstanding value
+Personally run French bistro offering value for money

 The location in a little parade of shops in the Southbourne district of Bournemouth may lead you to expect a run-of-the-mill neighbourhood bistro, but Roots has rather loftier ambitions than that.
 Its pint-sized dimensions and sim… Read more